Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Study of wormholes in gravitational theory

 \subsection{Traversable wormhole spacetime configuration}

-To discuss the general aspects of wormhole models in $f({\cal Q},{\cal T})$ theory, we will examine a spherically symmetric wormhole metric.
-This analysis follows the influential researches presented in \cite{Visser:1995cc,Morris:1988cz}, where the line element is considered as the Morris-Thorne wormhole metric
+To discuss the general aspects of WH models in $f({\cal Q},{\cal T})$ theory, we will examine a spherically symmetric WH metric.
+This analysis follows the influential researches presented in \cite{Visser:1995cc,Morris:1988cz}, where the line element is considered as the Morris-Thorne WH metric

 Here $h(r)$ and $\xi(r)$ represent the shape and redshift functions, respectively.
-We believe that the models of wormhole in $f({\cal Q},{\cal T})$ can be consistent within Birkhoff's theorem because the line element \eqref{eq:MTWHmetric} in presented in polar form $(t,r,\theta,\Phi)$.
+We believe that the models of WH in $f({\cal Q},{\cal T})$ can be consistent within Birkhoff's theorem because the line element \eqref{eq:MTWHmetric} in presented in polar form $(t,r,\theta,\Phi)$.
 The hypothesis about the applicability of Birkhoff's theorem is supported by the study presented in \cite{Meng:2011ne} as well as the recent review by Bahamond et al. \cite{Bahamonde:2021gfp}.
 The relevance of the Birkhoff theorem in the realm of teleparallel gravity was discussed in \cite{Meng:2011ne}.
 Short time ago, Bahamonde et al. assessed the relevance of Birkhoff's theorem in an extended version of teleparallel gravity, including influences from a boundary term and scalar fields.
 In their study \cite{Bahamonde:2021gfp}, they demonstrated that Birkhoff's theorem is limited solely if the scalar fields are based on the variables $t$ or $r$ coordinate.
 In Eq.
 (5.49) presented in \cite{Bahamonde:2021gfp}, the authors demonstrated a mapping correlation between the non-metricity and torsion scalars.
 This correlation, combined with the considerations of Birkhoff's theorem in the frame of teleparallel theory, backs up the hypothesis about the applicability of this theorem for spherically symmetric solutions within $f({\cal Q},{\cal T})$ theory.